Creating a Disaster Recovery Plan for Your WordPress Site

-A checkpoint is the moment that a snapshot of your site is taken.
+A checkpoint is a moment that a snapshot of your site is taken.
 Restoring to a checkpoint means recreating the site as it was at the moment the snapshot was taken and losing any data that was created between the checkpoint and the moment of failure.

 If, for example, your backup regime is daily at 8:00am and you are restoring a site at 5:00pm then your checkpoint is 9 hours old.
 Is that going to be a problem?
 What is the impact of losing a day’s worth of data?

 For some sites, the impact might be minimal.
 For commercial sites, the impact might huge and therefore checkpoints need to be taken far more frequently or even constantly.
-Hosting company WPEngine offers Restore Checkpoints whilst Automattic’s service, VaultPress, provides real-time back up.
+Hosting company WPEngine offers Restore Checkpoints whilst Automattic’s service, VaultPress, provides real-time backup.

 Current Host Backup Regime

 Virtually all hosting providers have some sort of backup regime but I’d bet that most WordPress site owners wouldn’t be across the details.
-We simply assume that the backups are taken and that we’ll cross the restore bridge when we come to it.
+We simply assume that the backups are taken and that we’ll cross the restored bridge when we come to it.

 But if you don’t know how it works, then how do you know that in the case of a disaster that it’s going to fix your problem?